Adam-git655/Terraria-Clone/README.md

 ### Current Features

 - Sprite rendering and player movement
-- Infinite world generation using a chunk system based on Perlin noise.
+- Infinite world generation using a chunk system
+- Terrain generation using 1D perlin noise
+- Cave generation using 2D perlin noise and drunkard's walk
 - Player collisions with the tiled environment
 - Smart Zombie AI using A* pathfinding
 - Basic Combat System